10/31/11

 They said this was supposed to be a seventy-th birthday celebration..but surely they didn't mean ME..mine is not until the 29th.

-[there was only 8 things wrong with this day..the 8 who are missing from this picture: Deanna, Tim, Dylan, Zack, Samantha, Ethan, Ryan & Sarah]
+[there were only 8 things wrong with this day..the 8 who are missing from this picture: Deanna, Tim, Dylan, Zack, Samantha, Ethan, Ryan & Sarah]

 3/11/11